martylavender/LittleToDoApp/README.md

 ### History

-Initial code - Does not delete items from tableView
+* Initial code - Does not delete items from tableView

-Fixed tableView not updating with data
+* Fixed tableView not updating with data

-  Wired to tableView delegate
+* Wired to tableView delegate

-  Added third method for tableView to update
+* Added third method for tableView to update

-Changed row height to 30
+* Changed row height to 30
+* Implemented storyboard into project
+* Items can be added, deleted, and updated

 ### License

 Its free?
+This application is available via GPL-3.0.